Your shopping cart is empty!

 • The oil is high in calories.
 Its high-calorie content chiefly comes from its fats.
 However, it is especially rich in mono-unsaturated fatty acids (MUFA) like oleic acid (18:1) and palmitoleic acid (16:1) that help in lowering LDL or "bad cholesterol" and to increase HDL or "good cholesterol" in the blood.
 Research studies suggest that Mediterranean diet which is rich in monounsaturated fatty acids help to prevent coronary artery disease and strokes by favoring healthy blood lipid profile.

-• Studies suggest that oleocanthal has ibuprofen (NSAID) like ant-inflammatory activities.
-Mediterranean diet that uses olive oil may be responsible in part for the low incidence of coronary artery disease.
+• Studies suggest that oleocanthal has ibuprofen (NSAID) like anti-inflammatory activities.
+A Mediterranean diet that uses olive oil may be responsible in part for the low incidence of coronary artery disease.

-Extra Virgin Olive Oil Component Kills Cancer Cells: Oleocanthal causes a rupture of a part of the cancerous cell which release enzymes and cause cell death.
+Extra Virgin Olive Oil Component Kills Cancer Cells: Oleocanthal causes a rupture of a part of the cancerous cell which releases enzymes and causes cell death.
 Without harming healthy cells.
 In this way, cancer cells are killed by their own enzymes.

 Older individuals who consume olive oil daily may be able to protect themselves from a stroke, according to a new study from France published in the online issue of Neurology.